gitlabhq/gitlab-runner/docs/index.md

 ## Requirements

-> **None:**
-GitLab Runner is run as a single binary.
+GitLab Runner is written in [Go][golang] and can be run as a single binary, no language specific requirements are needed.

-GitLab Runner is designed to run on the GNU/Linux, macOS, and Windows operating systems.
+It is designed to run on the GNU/Linux, macOS, and Windows operating systems.
 Other operating systems will probably work as long as you can compile a Go binary on them.

 If you want to use Docker make sure that you have version `v1.5.0` at least installed.

 ## Features